thomas-haslwanter/statsintro/rst/statsDistributions.rst

 Continuous Distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~
+#.  **Normal Distribution:** Your doctor tells you that he can use hip implants for surgery even if they are 1 mm bigger or smaller than the specified size.
+And your financial officer tells you that you can discard 1 out of 1000 hip implants, and still make a profit.

+    What is the required standard deviation for the producer of the hip implants, to simultaneously satisfy both requirements?
+    (Correct answer: SD = 0.304 mm)

-#.  **T-Distribution:** Measuring the weight of your collegues, you have obtained the following weights: 52, 70, 65, 85, 62, 83, 59 kg.
+#.  **T-Distribution:** Measuring the weight of your collogues, you have obtained the following weights: 52, 70, 65, 85, 62, 83, 59 kg.
     Calculate the corresponding mean, and the 99% confidence interval for the mean.
 Note: with n values you have n-1 DOF for the t-distribution.
     (Correct answer: 68.0 +/- 17.2 kg)